 .htaccess configuration file inside the directory that contains the requested file.
 If the

-.htaccess file exists and Apache can read it, Apache uses its contents to modify the configuration for the request.
+.htaccess file exists and is readable by Apache, Apache will use its contents to modify the configuration for the request.
 For more information about how to use

-Some events in a cPanel & WHM environment trigger a syntax check of a
+Some events in a cPanel & WHM environment will trigger a syntax check of a

 .htaccess file.
-When Apache runs the check, it skips any modules that it loads.
+When it runs the check, Apache will skip any modules that loaded at runtime.
 Any attempt to reference configuration directives that these modules provide will produce syntax errors.
-To prevent these errors, you must wrap those directives within an
+To prevent these errors, you must wrap those directives inside an

 Modify your global Apache configuration

-To modify your global Apache configuration, use one or more of the following methods:
+To modify your global Apache configuration, use one of the following methods:

 Modify the Apache configuration directives via WHM

 To modify Apache's global configuration directives that cPanel & WHM builds by default, use WHM's Advanced Apache Configuration interface (Home >> Service Configuration >> Apache Configuration >> Global Configuration).